Sankaravarman

-Sankaravarman (died 2/3 February 902) was a ruler of the Utpala dynasty, a Kashmiri Hindu dynasty, which ruled over the Kashmir region of northern India from 8th to 10th century CE.
+Sankaravarman was a ruler of the Utpala dynasty, a Kashmiri dynasty, which ruled over the Kashmir region of northern India from 8th to 10th century CE.
 The kingdom was established by Avantivarman, who ended the rule of Karkota dynasty in 855 CE.

-Following the death of Avantivarman in 883 CE, a civil war broke out among his descendants resulting in Sankaravarman ruling from 883 CE until his death in 902 CE.
+Avantivarman died in 883 A.D.
+His death was followed by a civil war among several descendants of Utpala for the throne.
+Ultimately, the minister Ratnavardhana secured the throne for Shankaravarman, the son of Avantivarman.
+Shankaravarman's reign (885-902 A.D.) is memorable for his spirited foreign policy.

 Accession and early rule

 The death of Avantivarman led to a power struggle, His son and Successor Sankaravarman, had at first to contend for the throne with his cousin Sukhavarman, who had been set up as Yuvaraja, as well as with other rivals.
 When the civil war was successfully ended, Sankaravarman, according to the Chronicler, started on a round of foreign expeditions.
 Kalhana, with poetic magniloquence, describes these as " reviving the tradition of the conquest of the world," such as he attributes to earlier Kasmir heroes.